Cristike/Aqua/README.md

 ```

 Keep in mind that you'll need to reinstall the repository when a
-new version of Aqua is released.
+new version of Aqua is released and also shade it into your plugin.

 # Documentation
 In order to understand the tool better, you can check out the [docs](https://cristike.github.io/Aqua/).